An overview of LTP API and Exchange API — what they control, who can use them, and how permissions work.

 Sub-users do not have a Main Portfolio, but they do have their own user-level API.
 See Accounts for details on sub-users and how resources are assigned.
 Here is how it works:

-- A sub-user can create user-level API keys that cover all resources assigned to them — transferring and withdrawing across any of their assigned DMA sub-accounts and portfolios
+- The master user creates user-level API keys on behalf of sub-users, covering all resources assigned to them — transferring and withdrawing across any assigned DMA sub-accounts and portfolios

 - For each assigned sub portfolio, a sub-user can also create multiple portfolio-level API keys, each scoped to that portfolio